funkygao/gafka/cmd/swfd/docs/amz.md

 # swf

+### Task List

+Amazon SWF stores the activity tasks in the workflow history and schedules them for execution by placing them on the activity task list.
+The activity workers poll the task list and execute the tasks.

 ### Workflow History

 The workflow history is a detailed, complete, and consistent record of every event that occurred since the workflow execution started.